21- How to find Moment of Inertia Iy for Parallelogram?

 Inertia Iy for Parallelogram at the Cg

-The value of the radius of gyration at the Cg for the parallelogram can be obtained by dividing Iy at the Cg by the area of the parallelogram.
-The expression for r^2g for the parallelogram is shown in the next slide image.
+The value of the radius of gyration at the external Y-axis for the parallelogram can be obtained by dividing Iy by the area of the parallelogram.
+The expression for ry^2 for a parallelogram is shown in the next slide.

-The slide image contains the values of the moment of inertia for the parallelogram, at the Y-axis Inertia Iy for the Parallelogram, and the radius of gyration and matches with the previous calculation as shown in this post.
+The slide image shows the moment of inertia, Iy, for the parallelogram at the Y-axis, the radius of gyration, and matches the previous calculation as shown in this post.

 List of inertia for trapezoid and parallelogram